 Charging VAT when not registered is risky.
 Not paying your VAT bills is risky as well.

 If you register for VAT, you are also responsible for sending your VAT return on time.
 A default will occur when HMRC does not receive a return on all VAT due by a specific date.
 HMRC may extend this date in certain circumstances, such as in the case of the COVID-19 pandemic in which eligible businesses can defer VAT payments.

 Now that all VAT returns are online, the due date for your VAT return is 7 days following the end of the month on the month after the VAT period ends.
-For example, for the VAT quarter up to the 31st of March, the due date would be on the 7th of May.
+For example, for the VAT quarter up to 31 March, the due date would be on the 7 May.